 Bell peppers come in a variety of colors with each color being sold at a different price point.
-The most common bell pepper colors are green, red and yellow along with orange.
-Green bell peppers are the least expensive of the bunch and red bell peppers the most expensive.
+The most common bell pepper colors are green, red, orange, and yellow.
+Green bell peppers are the least expensive of the bunch and red bell peppers tend to be the most expensive.
 Yellow and orange bell peppers fall somewhere in the middle (but can cost as much or more than red at times).
 They all have the same basic shape and have a similar flavor, but is there more to the difference?
 The answer is yes, a lot more.

 Why do bell peppers come in different colors?

-Bell peppers differ in color based on their degree of ripeness, which has to do with how long the peppers have spent maturing on the plant.
-In other words, each color represents a particular stage of ripeness.
+In some cases, bell peppers differ in color based on their degree of ripeness, which has to do with how long the peppers have spent maturing on the plant.
+In other words, color can represent a particular stage of ripeness.
 This is most typically seen in green bell peppers aging on the vine to their mature red form (and often the multiple hues created in the transition).

-Each color of bell pepper comes with a different nutritional value due to the changes that the pepper undergoes as it stays on the pepper plant.
-Green bell peppers offer the lowest nutritional value because they’ve spent less time on the vine.
-It’s also part of why green bell peppers cost less than the other colors.
+It can when you consider an unripened (green) vs a fully ripe (red) pepper.
+Green bell peppers typically offer the lowest nutritional value because they’ve spent less time on the vine.
+It’s also part of why green bell peppers cost less than other color options.
 Because they are harvested and shipped off at an immature stage, less work is involved in caring for them.
-Green bell peppers are still very nutritious and contain large amounts of vitamin C.
+That said, green bell peppers are still very nutritious and contain large amounts of vitamin C.

 Red bell peppers (or other fully ripened colors) have spent the most time on the vine.
-Their nutritional value is considerably more than that of the green bell pepper; they have twice as much vitamin C as green bell peppers and more than 10 times the vitamin A. The premium price is mainly the result of the time spent on the pepper plant and the extra care that they require before harvest.
+Their nutritional value is considerably more than that of the green bell pepper; they can have twice as much vitamin C as green bell peppers and more than 10 times the vitamin A. The premium price is mainly the result of the time spent on the pepper plant and the extra care that they require before harvest.

 Does each bell pepper color have a different taste?

 As with most edible fruit, the taste of a bell pepper changes significantly depending on its stage of ripeness.
-Green bell peppers have the least flavor of all despite being far from bland — their flavor is more savory than the other colors, with a mild bitterness.
+Green bell peppers have a more grassy, bright, and slightly bitter flavor compared to mature pepper colors.
+The flavor changes as the pepper